The concept of ‘wellness’ feels so on trend these days that it is often easy to be turned off by it all.

-it’s a poignant thing to contemplate – this idea of things we tolerate – and something i recognise clearly in my own life, having made a few key lifestyle changes over the past few years that i can now see have made a huge difference to my personal wellbeing. going freelance, and moving from london to manchester, has meant that instead of spending hours each day commuting on a hot and sweaty germ-infested tube, i’ve been able to reclaim that lost time and channel it not only into being more productive in my working day, but also having proper amounts of time to devote to self-care and wellbeing activities, without feeling guilty that i’m neglecting something else. it’s amazing to think of the wasted hours i would spend underground each day, believing it to be the natural order of things, because in london it simply is; there is no other way. changing my surroundings helped change my attitude and my daily routine, which in turn has allowed me to create a daily work schedule and sustainable wellbeing practices that work for me. of course, we can’t all just up and leave our current homes or change our job structure, but its worth assessing the daily things we ‘tolerate’ that are getting us down and trying to work out potential ways to alleviate them.
+It’s amazing to think of the wasted hours I would spend underground each day, believing it to be the natural order of things, because in London it simply is; there is no other way.
+Changing my surroundings helped change my attitude and my daily routine, which in turn has allowed me to create a daily work schedule and sustainable wellbeing practices that work for me.
+Of course, we can’t all just up and leave our current homes or change our job structure, but its worth assessing the daily things we ‘tolerate’ that are getting us down and trying to work out potential ways to alleviate them.

-“you are what you do the majority of the time, and the more you do these things the more you want to if they make you feel good,” was another huge takeaway from the podcast for me. i cut dairy out of my diet nearly four years ago now and whilst i found it hard to deny myself ice cream, cheese and nutella in the first few months, seeing the impact not consuming dairy had on clearing my acne-prone skin gave me such a boost, that ever since it’s been easy to pass on the croissants and mozzarella pizza because i feel so much better in and of myself for doing so.
+“You are what you do the majority of the time, and the more you do these things the more you want to if they make you feel good,” was another huge takeaway from the podcast for me.
+I cut dairy out of my diet nearly four years ago now and whilst I found it hard to deny myself ice cream, cheese and nutella in the first few months, seeing the impact not consuming dairy had on clearing my acne-prone skin gave me such a boost, that ever since it’s now easy to pass on the croissants and mozzarella pizza because I feel so much better in and of myself for doing so.

-coined by daisy barnes, founder of manchester-based creative agency yolk, it’s the idea that we all want to buy better, eat better and exercise, but it’s ok to accept that it’s near impossible to keep this up 24/7. instead, says daisy, let’s alleviate the guilt and opt for the wellness ratio instead.
+Coined by Daisy Barnes, founder of Manchester-based creative agency Yolk (who I’ve been working with recently), it’s the idea that we all want to buy better, eat better and exercise, but it’s ok to accept that it’s near impossible to keep this up 24/7.

 20% butcher bought meat, 80% supermarket bought.